laurieodgers/basic-python-learning/exercise1/readme.md

 This involves printing the data in a human friendly format & adding appropriate symbols ($), and performing certain calculations to make things easier to read.

-1. Read the file into a python variable
+1. Read data.csv into a python variable
-1. Interpret the file line-by-line using either split(), or a CSV library of your choice
+1. Interpret it line-by-line using either split(), or a CSV library of your choice
 1. Iterate over each line in the file, printing its comments separated by a single space